Ivana Church

-The San Jose de Ivana Church, also known as Ivana Church, is a Roman Catholic church located in Ivana, Batanes, Philippines dedicated to Saint Joseph under the jurisdiction of the Prelature of Batanes.
+San Jose de Ivana Church, also known as Saint Joseph the Worker Parish Church and Ivana Church, is a Roman Catholic church located in Ivana, Batanes, Philippines dedicated to Saint Joseph under the jurisdiction of the Prelature of Batanes.
 The church was declared a National Historical Landmark by the National Historical Commission of the Philippines in 2008.

 History

 The church of Ivana was first established by the Dominicans as a chapel in 1787.
 Originally, there were three mission chapels in Said, Kadpidan and Radiwan in Ivana.
 The present stone church and convent was built in Radiwan under the direction of Father Francisco de Paula Esteban, OP, in 1795, while the bell tower was constructed during the term of Father Fausto de Cuevas, OP from 1814 to 1817.
 The church was intended to serve the people of Ivana, Sabtang and Uyugan.
 The residents of Sabtang had been forcibly resettled in Ivana, but were later allowed to return to their island, reducing the size of the congregation.
 In 1844, space in the church's nave that was no longer needed was closed off.
 The façade was renovated during the term of Father Fabian Martin, OP, from 1866 to 1869.
 The church was partially destroyed due to an earthquake in 2000 and was later renovated during the term of Father Gumersindo Hernandez, OP, in 2001.

 Filipino revolutionaries waved the Katipunan flag in the church's bell tower on September 18, 1898.